YuRower/Patterns/README.md

 Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+Bridge

+Type: Structural

+Decouple an abstraction from its implementation so that the two can vary independently.

+Decorator

+Type: Structural

+Attach additional responsibilities to an object dynamically.
+Provide a flexible alternative to sub-classing for extending functionality.